Nuremberg Charterhouse

 How long should I spend visiting?

-A visit to the Nuremberg Charterhouse typically takes about two hours, allowing enough time to explore the grounds and reflect in the gardens.
+A visit to the Nuremberg Charterhouse typically takes between one to two hours, allowing you to appreciate its architecture and peaceful atmosphere.

 Is photography allowed?